From Stress to Strength: A Practical Approach to Improving Men's Mental Health

 While our needs are more complex, the core idea remains the same—we need various forms of nourishment for survival and well-being.

-We're all aware of our basic physical needs: food, water, warmth, and shelter.
+We know our basic physical needs: food, water, warmth, and shelter.
 Meeting these needs is essential for survival.

 However, mere survival isn't the whole picture.